serenadipity/Parent-Teacher-Conflict/README.md

 Sections
 --------
 ###Teacher
   Teachers can sign up to create an account and login.
 There, teachers are able to specify what time they are free to have an appointment with a parent.
+Teachers are able to view all their appointments of one single day.

 ###Parent
   Parent can similarily sign up to create an account and login.
 There, parents can search for a the teachers based on the school that they are from.
 They may also view all their appointments of that single day.